silviu20092/azerothcore-item-upgrades/README.md

 These two tables have only one column **entry** which corresponds to the entry of the item (**item_template.entry**).
 You can have the same entry in both allowed and blacklisted tables, in which case the item will become **blacklisted**.
 If players already bought some upgrades for a certain item and then you decide to **blacklist** that item, then the upgrade will become **inactive** (it will show as inactive in the Upgraded items menu).
 The upgrade will then become **active** if you decide to remove the blacklist for the item.

+### Random upgrades on loot

+There are configurable options to automatically upgrade items when players loot them (Titanforging-like system).
+Items can only gain **RANK 1** for each stat.
+The chance for an automatic upgrade to occur is configurable via **ItemUpgrade.RandomUpgradeChance**.
+The maximum number of stats that can be upgraded is also configurable via **ItemUpgrade.RandomUpgradeMaxStatCount**.
+Rewarded quest items are also eligible for automatic upgrades.

 ## Ingame usage

 Use .npc add 200003 to spawn the Master Item Upgrade NPC.
 The rest is self explanatory.